DZCE-TV: History

 The channel was first launched in September 20, 2000 as a cable-only television station under the longer name Iglesia ni Cristo Television, carrying the Church's long line of evangelical television programs that had begun in mid-1983 on the People's Television Network and Radio Philippines Network and later on other TV networks in the country.
-The arrival of Net 25 in 1999, joined by the launch of the cable station, unified all the shows into two stations, one on cable and one on FTA television.
-In mid-2005, the cable station was relaunched as GEM TV (Global Expansion Media Television), with a mix of religious and secular programs — which includes selected shows from Deutsche Welle and operated with a power of a meager 1 kilowatt.
+The arrival of NET25 in 1999, joined by the launch of the cable station, unified all the shows into two stations, one on cable and one on FTA television.
+On July 21, 2005, the cable station was relaunched as GEM TV (Global Expansion Media Television) on UHF channel 49, with a mix of religious and secular programs — which includes selected shows from Deutsche Welle as well as Japan Video Topics from NHK and operated with a power of a meager 1 kilowatt.
 Owing likely to budget considerations, over-the-air operations were limited to just 12 hours a day (between the hours of 6 a.m. and 12 noon, and 6 p.m. and 12 midnight); its existing cable presence allowed the channel to continue broadcast round-the-clock during OTA off-air hours.
+Later on September 2 of the same year, the original Iglesia ni Cristo Television resumed its broadcast as Sky Cable-exclusive religious channel, with the re-runs of The Message and continued existing episodes and discussions from programs such as Ang Tamang Daan and Ang Pagbubunyag.

-From September 1 until 7, 2009, GEM TV, along with EBC-owned Net 25, were the only stations airing the live coverage of the wake and funeral of Iglesia ni Cristo's executive minister Eraño Manalo.
+From September 1 until 7, 2009, GEM TV, along with EBC-owned NET25, were the only stations airing the live coverage of the wake and funeral of Iglesia ni Cristo's executive minister Eraño Manalo.

 On October 9, 2012, channel 49 once again conducted test broadcasts as part of CEBSI's purchase and acquisition of the station's new transmitter equipment, increasing its transmission output to 30 kilowatts.
 It also began to broadcast over-the-air in the afternoon hours, which was impossible with its decommissioned transmitter.
 On October 31, 2012, coinciding with the birth anniversary of Iglesia ni Cristo's Executive Minister Eduardo Manalo, who took over upon his father's death three years ago, GEM TV ceased broadcast and merged itself with the existing INC TV channel on cable, making the religious channel available on free television.
 Since the relaunch of INCTV, religious programs of the Iglesia ni Cristo are the only programs shown on the station, as secular content was removed from its schedule.

 On May 8, 2025, INC TV's Digital Terrestrial TV Transmitter power suddenly increased from 500 watts to 10 kW.

+In November 2025, the National Telecommunications Commission (NTC) issued Memorandum Circular No. 005-11-2025, establishing a 12-month transition period for analog television stations operating in Mega Manila.
+The covered area includes the National Capital Region and parts of Bulacan, Rizal, Laguna, Cavite, Pampanga and Bataan.
+In July 2026, the NTC identified November 22, 2026, as the target date for the Mega Manila analog switch-off.